 The message is getting through: PETA’s “dogs” got plenty of thumbs-ups and “go get ’em’s” from passersby, and one woman even cheered, “Yay, PETA!
 Keep doing what you’re doing—great job!”

-This year, Westminster added six new breeds to the dog show, while an estimated 4 million animals are still being killed in shelters each year.
+This year, Westminster added six new breeds to the dog show, while an estimated 4 million animals are still being euthanized in shelters each year.
 We can help spread this lifesaving message by reminding our friends and family members that people who really love dogs save lives by adopting their canine companions from animal shelters.

 Written by Lindsay Pollard-Post